-- These forms will become available in your Student Portal as of June 1 and must be completed by August 23.
+- These forms will become available in your Student Portal as of August 1 and must be completed before your move-in day.
 For information on how to fill out Student Life Forms, click here.

 - Accept the Student Financial Responsibility Agreement.
 This agreement must be signed before classes begin on August 26.

 Submit final transcripts to the admissions office by July 1.